Henry Garth Roberts was born on 16th October 1896 in Cardiff, Glamorgan.

 Henry and his brother David enlisted into the Canadian Over-Seas Expeditionary Force on 5th January 1915 in Edmonton Canada.
 They gave their father David Roberts of 8543, Whyte Ave, E. Edmonton as their next of kin.
 Henry’s trade was recorded as Miner while that of David was Engineer.
 Henry gave his date of birth as 16th October 1893 when in fact he was born in 1896.
 He was described on the medical form as being 5ft 7ins tall with a medium complexion, blue eyes and brown hair.

-During training in Canada after enlistment Robert became ill with a rheumatic infection and had to be discharged on 15th July 1915 as medically unfit for service.
+During training in Canada after enlistment Henry became ill with a rheumatic infection and had to be discharged on 15th July 1915 as medically unfit for service.

 Attestation Papers (Draft) for Private 436142 Henry Garth Roberts 51st Battalion CEF from the Library of Canada.